Our Puppies get proper vaccinations and full health checks from a veterinarian.

 Q. Do you remove dew claws?

-A. No, dew claws DO serve a purpose.
-Watch this and you’ll see why we don’t remove dew claws:
+A. We don’t remove front dew claws, as they DO serve a purpose.
+Watch this and you’ll see: